jbosstools/jbosstools-fuse/web/web-console/ReadMe.md

 That should run a little sample web application with some ActiveMQ and Camel to interact with

+A good MBean for real time values and charts is java.lang/OperatingSystem or tyr looking at queues or camle routes etc

 ## Building with GruntJS